 What is a sangha?
 Thich Nhat Hanh explains that sangha is more than a community, it’s a deep spiritual practice.
 A sangha is a community of friends practicing together in order to bring about & to maintain awareness.
 The essence of a sangha is awareness, understanding, acceptance, harmony and love.

-There will be 45 minutes for guided meditation and mindfulness practices then community share circle afterwards.
 Wear comfortable clothing and bring a curious, open mind.
 No experience required!
 Learn simple techniques for reaping the benefits of meditation.
 Bee You Yoga & Wellness will provide a supportive environment focused on your comfort and gently guide you through the process of mindful meditation.

-Come learn how to quiet the buzzing in your mind!
+Learn how to quiet the buzzing in your mind!

 “Our civilization, our culture, has been characterized by individualism.
 The individual wants to be free from the society, from the family.
 The individual does not think he or she needs to take refuge in the family or in the society, and thinks that he or she can be happy without a sangha.
 That is why we do not have solidity, we do not have harmony, we do not have the communication that we so need.